p1ratrulezzz/node-vkapi/README.md

     * `type` (String): `android` or `null`
     * `scope` (String or Array): Permissions ([vk.com/dev/permissions](https://vk.com/dev/permissions))

-If `type === android`, then access token will be got via offical Android app ([vk.com/dev/auth_direct](https://vk.com/dev/auth_direct)).
+If `type === android`, then access token will be got via official Android app ([vk.com/dev/auth_direct](https://vk.com/dev/auth_direct)).
 Else access token will be gained "dirty way".

-Before using this method recommended to provide a phone number in `vkapi.options.auth.phone`, if `login` is an e-mail, because during authorization may occur "security check" when you have to verify your phone number by entering it in the field.
+Before using this method recommended to provide a phone number in `vkapi.options.auth.phone` if `login` is an e-mail, because during authorization may occur "security check" when you have to verify your phone number by entering it in the field.
 Phone number must start with +.

 If `access_token` was got successfully, it will be saved in `vkapi.options.token`.